ahhoefel/parser2/src/main/java/com/github/ahhoefel/design.md

 - Comment idea:
   - Separate comment types for code and text to perserve formatting.
   - Comments should have a line separator so they can be autoformatted, word wrapped properly.

+- Union case statements done by overloading?
+  - Do we decorate the overloaded functions with the name of the union?

+-